aceimnorstuvwxz/openwebmonitor/readme.md

 ### Helping info

-Feedback bugs and asking for helping by the QQ group or wechat list on the downloading page.
+Feedback  or discuss with us by the QQ group and wechat listed on the download page.

 Thank you for using my software.